ellevpark/Simple-Exercise-Tracker/README.md

 # Simple-Exercise-Tracker
-A simple exercise tracker using MERN stack and following freecodecamp's tutorial online
+A simple exercise tracker using the MERN stack and following freecodecamp's tutorial online

 ## Overall Concept